Skip to main content

 When you move money from one ISA to another through an ISA transfer, the money stays tax-free and won't count towards this tax year's ISA allowance – even if your ISA is non-flexible.

-Moving ISAs vs withdrawing: An ISA transfer is different from making a withdrawal from one ISA and paying into another.
+Moving ISAs vs withdrawing: An ISA transfer is different from making a withdrawal from one ISA and paying into another, as you could lose the tax-free status of your savings if you withdraw them and pay it to another ISA.

 The rules are a little different for transfers into LISAs.
 If you transfer the previous tax year’s savings into a LISA from a different type of ISA, it will count towards the annual LISA allowance.
 You can read more about this on our ISA Transfer page.